CS-433/ml-project-2-svm/README.md

 - `main.ipynb` main notebook with analysis and results;
 - `data_expl_for_ethics.ipynb` notebook used for evaluating possible ethical risks of the project;
 - `data` is the folder that should be created by the user and that should contain the the dataframe named `modelready_220423.csv`.
+- `models` is the folder that the user has to add to the repository and place inside the parameters of BERT after the finetuning downloaded from the provided [link](https://drive.google.com/drive/folders/1EkwTVS9IfSViPfPVWtvFV_oOuI9_NL7u?usp=sharing)

 ## Authors